lily-osp/AutoThrottleNG/docs/readme.md

 - **Reference**: Architecture and design (System Architecture, troubleshooting)
 - **Support**: Problem resolution and debugging (Troubleshooting Guide)

 This documentation is designed to support users at all levels, from beginners implementing their first PID controller to advanced users optimizing complex control systems.
-Each guide focuses on specific aspects while maintaining cross-references for comprehensive understanding and practical application.
+Each guide focuses on specific aspects while maintaining cross-references for understanding and practical application.